Game Development Data Layout Strategy: Making Updates 3 Times Faster by Switching from Node-Based to SoA

 • Engineers who need to handle large numbers of objects in games or physical simulations

-• People interested in Data-Oriented Design
+• Anyone interested in Data-Oriented Design

 References